 Propane vs. Oil Heat: Which is Better for Your Home?

 If you live in a rural area, it’s likely that you will need to choose between propane and oil to heat your home.

 Propane furnaces and oil furnaces are both popular options for rural homes in Ontario.
 While oil heating was a more common choice in the past, there is a growing trend towards using propane heating instead, for a number of reasons.

-While the costs of both fuels are fairly unpredictable, propane furnaces tend to provide better heating efficiency and have less of an impact on the environment — both in terms of carbon emissions and risks of spillage.
+While the costs of both fuels are fairly unpredictable, propane furnaces tend to provide better heating efficiency.
+They also have less of an impact on the environment — both in terms of carbon emissions and risks of spillage.
 Propane is also a more versatile heating source, which can be used for a range of appliances.

 At Primemax Energy, we offer expert service and delivery for residential propane heating systems in Southern Ontario.

 Learn more about the advantages of heating your home with propane vs. oil, or contact us to learn more about pricing programs, fuel costs, and more.

 Propane vs. Oil — Pros & Cons